 cava) or a blockage in the renal vein.

 You may have other risks depending on your specific health condition.
 Be sure to talk

 with your provider about any concerns you have before the procedure.

 Certain things can make a renal venogram less accurate.
 These include:

-- Having contrast dye still in your body from a recent imaging test
+Having oral contrast still in your body from a recent imaging test such as a computed

 How do I get ready for a renal venogram?